zealzel/cable_ai/source/index.html.md

-rc_id | The primary key of the recording_config to insert (can be omitted) name | The name of the recording_config description | The description of the recording_config sesnors | Array of sensors
+rc_id | The primary key of the recording_config to insert (can be omitted) name | The name of the recording_config description | The description of the recording_config sensors | Array of sensors

 ### HTTP Response
 `HTTP/1.0 201 CREATED`